mfroeling/QMRITools-website/_pages/home.md

 <div class="notice--info" align="center"><h1>Welcome to QMRITools!</h1>{{ notice-text | markdownify }}</div>

-This website describes the functionality of `QMRITools`, a toolbox for analysis of quantitative magnetic resonance imaging data.
-The package contains processing tools related to quantitative MRI and spectroscopy of muscle, heart and nerves.
+This website describes the functionality of `QMRITools`, a toolbox for analysis of quantitative magnetic resonance imaging data. `QMRITools` is a collection of tools and functions for processing quantitative MRI data, runs in the latest version of [Wolfram Mathematica](http://www.wolfram.com/mathematica/) and is developed and maintained by [Martijn Froeling](https://www.researchgate.net/profile/Martijn-Froeling){:target="_blank"}.
+The toolbox was developed initially developed for the analysis of diffusion imaging data of skeletal muscle ([Froeling et al. 2012](https://onlinelibrary.wiley.com/doi/10.1002/jmri.23608){:target="_blank"}).
+Over the years it has grown in its functionality and is currently mostly used in the context of quantitative muscle, nerve and cardiac magnetic resonance imaging and spectroscopy.
+The library of functions grows along with the research it is used for.

 {% include feature_row %}